Asian shares extend losses after Wall Street decline

 One concern is that the massive outbreaks could generate new, potentially vaccine resistant variants of the virus, “leading to knock-on virus surges across the globe, China’s reopening could still mark a positive step over the long run in light of past global attempts in bringing virus cases under control,” Yean Jun Rong of IG said in a commentary.

-The Kospi in Seoul sank 1.8% to 2,240.81 on news that South Korea’s industrial production fell minus 3.7% from a year earlier in November, worse than forecast and a bigger drop than the minus 1.2% the month before.
+The Kospi in Seoul sank 1.9% to 2,236.40 after the government reported South Korea’s industrial production fell 3.7% from a year earlier in November, worse than forecast and a bigger drop than the 1.2% decline in October.
 Retail sales were down 1.8% from the month before.

 The worst year since 2008 for the S&P 500 has been winding down with little in the way of data to drive trading.
 But later Thursday, the U.S. government was due to release jobless claims, a measure of employment that could provide insight into how the economy is faring as the Federal Reserve raises interest rates to quash inflation.